hfilippi/recargapay-wallet/README.md

 ```

 ## Installation
-- You need Java 17 installed in your system.
+- You need Java 17 installed on your system.
-- You need Maven 3+ installed in your system.
+- You need Maven 3+ installed on your system.
-- (Optional) You need Docker installed in your system.
+- (Optional) You need Docker installed on your system.
 - Clone the repository and download the code with this command:

 ```sh